Written By: Tanay Akash

 Cruelty simply means cruel behaviour or attitudes of pleasure seeking while making others to suffer and this can also be seen in the families.
 General conflicts in the ideas and interests are the part and parcel of any family but sometimes these conflicts gets turned into cruelty and this cruelty may happen by the side of male as well as female.
 This cruelty includes Physical, sexual, emotional, economic or psychological abuse to maintain power or to get controls over their better halves.
 It is always said that evil begins when you begin to treat people as things and to stop being treated as things.
 The personal laws (Hindu marriage Act, 1955 13(1) (a) and Dissolution of Muslim Marriage Act, 1939 (sec 2)) provides the provisions for divorce in the matter of cruelty and even cruelty comprises the modern day cruelty based on mental harassment, emotional distress and psychological torture as mental cruelty.

-Being a part of the set of two articles, this second part deals with the other landmark and recent judgements on the mental cruelty and the opinion of the Apex court over this serious issue with regard to the changing sphere of mental cruelty and its impact.
+Other landmark and recent judgements on the mental cruelty and the opinion of the Apex court over this serious issue with regard to the changing sphere of the mental cruelty segment will be given under the part 2 of this article.